KeyanSong/431-2018/software/packages.md

-# R Packages Used in 431
+# R Packages in 431

 ## Installing All Necessary R Packages (Do once, at the start of the semester)